CYX22222003/AOC2025/README.md

 Solution to the first puzzle is inspired by my TA Devansh's note on data structure and algorithm: https://notes.devanshshah.dev/notes/modules/data-structures-and-algorithms/algorithms/interval-search

 Solution to the second puzzle is inspired by the Leetcode question: https://leetcode.com/problems/merge-intervals/

+## Day 6

+Treat vector of string as a matrix of character and do the transposition.